RonenGru/LumaLayer/README.md

     *   *Shape Library:* Built-in Circle, Oval, Square, Rounded Rect, Star, and Heart masks.
 *   [x] **Keychain Loop Generator:**
     *   *Feature:* One-click checkbox to add a physical mounting loop to any shaped print.
+    [x] **Mask "Plastic" Preview:** Ensured the keychain loop is clearly visible in the UI by using a grey "plastic" filler for the mask areas.
 *   [x] **LumaMeter Calibration Wizard:**
     *   *Issue:* Solved the "Cool White LED" color bias using software.
     *   *Workflow:* Built a 5-point Wizard (White, Black, Red, Green, Blue) to create a custom user profile.